 “Saori always helped me.
-I can only speak English a little so if she wasn’t there, I wouldn’t have been a iHeartRaves unicorn.
+I can only speak English a little so if she wasn’t there, I wouldn’t have been an iHeartRaves unicorn.
 I wanted a partner and Saori was a close friend who also loves EDM and festivals.
-Saori also has a world wide way of thinking.
+Saori also has a worldwide way of thinking.
 I like that”.

 It was festivals and their love of music that brought them together.

 But, I’ll save that for next time.
 Part two of this article is coming up.
 Stay tuned.

 TAGS: Chris B ,